razorcd/Modal-jQuery-Plugin/readme.md

 Modal jQuery Plugin
 ===================
+>v1.0
+>Created with TDD (Qunit).
+Open razorsJqModal-test.html to run all tests.

->Include razorModal.js after jQuery.js 1.x
+>Include razorsJqModal.min.js after jQuery.js 1.x in your project.

-Creat an element on the body to serve as the modal.
-Add ID="#modal-element" or whatever.
+>Create an element on the body to serve as a modal.
+Add ID="#modal-element" or whatever ID.

-Use:
+>Use:
 ```
 $("#modal-element").razorModal({"action":"init"});    		//set element as a modal;
 $("#modal-element").razorModal({"action":"show"});  		//show the modal element